Fort Myers Personal Injury Attorney

 • Internal Injuries: A powerful blunt trauma may cause the victim to experience internal injuries that may or may not be visible.
 Internal bleeding may be caused in different organs, such as the kidney, liver, bladder, spleen, and bladder.

-• Lacerations: These are painful as cuts, and bruises are very common in accidents.
+• Lacerations: These are painful, as cuts and bruises are very common in accidents.
 If there is a massive scar, it may never heal.

 What Damages Can You Recover After Filing a Fort Myers Injury claim?

 Financial compensation for damages after an accident is designed to make you whole.
-If your earning capacity has been permanently diminished, that may increase the overall compensation for which you are eligible.

 You should consider filing a claim if you have incurred injuries because of someone else’s actions or omissions.